How To Manage Chronic Shoulder Pain

 According to a study done on some volunteers, it was found that the oils in chamomile penetrate under the skin, and helped with the pain.

 The study found that chamomile eased the effects of prostaglandins( pain-causing substances in inflammation) by inhibiting their release.
-Ginger also eased the activities of the COX-2 enzyme, which is another enzyme associated with pain, researchers found.
-Cox-2 enzymes are usually started by NSAIDs which are regularly administered for pain relief.

 In this way, chamomile oils acted pretty much like your over the counter anti-inflammatory pain-relieving medications such as Ibuprofen.
 The best part is no risk of stomach bleeding.